pandas-dev/pandas/doc/source/development/contributing_docstring.rst

 opening quotes.
 The closing quotes have their own line (meaning that they are not at the end of the last sentence).

-In rare occasions reST styles like bold text or italics will be used in docstrings, but is it common to have inline code, which is presented between backticks.
-It is considered inline code:
+On rare occasions reST styles like bold text or italics will be used in docstrings, but is it common to have inline code, which is presented between backticks.
+The following are considered inline code:

 * The name of a parameter
 * Python code, a module, function, built-in, type, literal... (e.g. ``os``,